BenLauwens/Gutenberg/test/chapter06.md

 	\end{aligned}
 	```

-We can build the Chain Rule into the Fundamental Theorem of Calculus part 2
+We can build the Chain Rule into the Fundamental theorem of Calculus part 2

 ```math
 \frac{\mathrm{d}\kern-0.5pt \hphantom{x}}{\mathrm{d}\kern-0.5pt x}\int^{g\left(x\right)}_{h\left(x\right)}f\left(t\right)\,\mathrm{d}\kern-0.5pt t=f\left(g\left(x\right)\right)g^\prime\left(x\right)-f\left(h\left(x\right)\right)h^\prime\left(x\right)\,.
 ```

-You should remember both conclusions of the Fundamental Theorem; they are both useful.
+You should remember both conclusions of the Fundamental theorem; they are both useful.
 Part 1 concerns the integral of a derivative; it tells you how to evaluate a definite integral if you can find an antiderivative of the integrand.
 Part 2 concerns the derivative of an integral; it tells you how to differentiate a definite integral with respect to its upper limit.

 ## Methods of Integrations